jlplenio/notify-fe/README.md

 - **Frequent Availability Updates**: Refreshes GPU availability every few seconds.
 - **Region Selection**: Allows users to select their region for personalized availability.
 - **Dark Mode**: Supports dark mode for a user-friendly experience at all hours.
-- **Browser Notifications (SoonTM)**: Notifies users directly in their browser when a GPU becomes available.

 ## Disclaimer